tecladocode/web-dev-bootcamp/curriculum/section06/lectures/02_render_template_to_send_longer_strings/README.md

 ### Create the Static Files

-Let's create a folder named `template` inside your project folder.
-Create two empty HTML files called `first_page.html` and `second_page.html` in the `template` folder.
+Let's create a folder named `templates` inside your project folder.
+Create two empty HTML files called `first_page.html` and `second_page.html` in the `templates` folder.
 Your project folder should have the following structure:

 ```
 .